-Note: a few Georgetown-specific things to keep in mind are their focus on ethics and morality, because of their Jesuit history, and their focus on creating individuals in service of the world.
+Note: A few Georgetown-specific things to keep in mind are their focus on ethics and morality, due to their Jesuit history and their focus on molding individuals in service of the world.
 The exact wording of these prompts is no coincidence.

 This essay asks how your interest in Georgetown relates to your goals.
 Don’t forget to mention your goals.
 How will studying at Georgetown College impact your future knowledge and self?
 Draw on what you know about what makes Georgetown unique that would contribute to an extraordinary experience in programs that are offered at most other colleges and universities.

-In this essay, they specifically mention global leadership and perspectives, as well as ethics in concordance with analytical and financial thinking.
+In this essay, the school specifically mentions global leadership and perspectives, as well as ethics in concordance with analytical and financial thinking.
 This is not your typical business program.
-Make sure you demonstrate that you know that and this is the program for you.
+Make sure you demonstrate that you know this and that it is the program for you.
 Look at the curriculum for some of the classes that interest you or the topics covered by speakers who come to the school, and see what resonates with you.

 Keep in mind that the only requirements for these essays is their approximate page length.
 Aside from the extracurricular short essay, they are all approximately one page in length (or approximately 500-700 words, depending on margins and font).
 Spend time making sure you have completely answered the questions and have not left out any pertinent information, but don’t overwhelm the Admissions committee with unnecessary details.
 You want your essay to impart the most pertinent aspects of your identity to the Admissions officer, not bog them down with long-windedness.